 Make the most of your time ashore.

-Craigdarroch Castle - A Victorian-era mansion built by the Coal Baron, Robert Dunsmuir, in the late 1880’s.
-It stands in splendour, preserved as closely as possible to how it looked during its early years.
-Among the incredible architecture, woodwork and artifacts are also 32 original stained glass windows - some of the finest residential stained glass in all of North America.
+Craigdarroch Castle — A Victorian-era sandstone mansion built for coal baron Robert Dunsmuir in the late 1880s, preserved as closely as possible to its original appearance.
+39 rooms on four floors, featuring incredible woodwork, period artifacts, and 32 original stained glass windows — some of the finest residential stained glass in North America.
+About a 20-minute walk from downtown.

 Beaches & Outdoors in Victoria, British Columbia